Taylor Reese-Hansen

 Taylor Reese-Hansen (born November 22, 1997) is a Canadian curler from Kitimat, British Columbia.
 She currently skips her own team out of Victoria.
-She also plays mixed doubles with Corey Chester.

 Career

-Youth
+Juniors

 In 2018, Reese-Hansen skipped her team of Catera Park, Jordan Koster and Sydney Brilz to victory at the BC Junior Championship.
 In a tight final with the higher ranked Sarah Daniels rink, Reese-Hansen executed a takeout for a single point in an extra end to win the game 6–5.
 This sent her team to the 2018 Canadian Junior Curling Championships in Shawinigan where they finished in ninth place with a 5–4 record.
 Two months later, Reese-Hansen skipped the Camosun Chargers at the 2018 CCAA/Curling Canada College Curling Championships, with her team becoming the first to represent the college at the national level.
 Playing as three, the team made it to the final where they lost to Fanshawe College, settling for silver.
 In her final year of junior eligibility, Reese-Hansen lost 10–4 in the provincial final to Team Daniels.